| Journal 13. (2021)

 Workers poured into the new industrial centres and in a few years villages exploded into major cities: here the masses were forced to live under appalling conditions in crowded slums and damp cellars.
 Working hours were around 14 hours a day and the workers were slaves to the rhythm of the machines.
 Women were expected to work just as hard for less pay, especially in the collieries and textile factories.
 Children too were unscrupulously exploited.
 The workers lived in constant fear of unemployment and hunger.
 Their desperation often exploded into bloody acts of rebellion.
 Machine-breakers tried in vain to put a brake on developments, but the new inventions fitted together like cogs in a wheel.
 Improved steel production led to more rails with which to transport steel steam locomotives drawing wagons full of coke and steel."

-THE INDUSTRIAL REVOLUTION IN EUROPE
+THE INDUSTRIAL REVOLUTION IN EUROPE https://www.erih.net/how-it-started/the-industrial-revolution-in-europe/

 History of The Industrial Revolution!

-"The term “Industrial Revolution” was coined by Auguste Blanqui, a French economist, in 1837 to denote the economic and social changes arising out of the transition from industries carried in the homes with simple instruments, to industries in factories with power-driven machinery in Britain, but it came into vogue when Arnold Toynbee, the great historian, used it in 1882."
+"The term “Industrial Revolution†was coined by Auguste Blanqui, a French economist, in 1837 to denote the economic and social changes arising out of the transition from industries carried in the homes with simple instruments, to industries in factories with power-driven machinery in Britain, but it came into vogue when Arnold Toynbee, the great historian, used it in 1882."

 However, historians question the appropriateness of the term on the ground that the Industrial Revolution covers a period far too long to justify a single label.
 The period is from about 1740 to about 1850 in Britain and from 1815 to the end of the nineteenth century in Europe.

-Moreover, the term “Revolution” is misleading for describing a complicated series of forces, processes and discoveries which worked very slowly but gradually and created a new economic organization.
+Moreover, the term “Revolution†is misleading for describing a complicated series of forces, processes and discoveries which worked very slowly but gradually and created a new economic organization.
 It is contended that it is better to call it evolution and not revolution.

-It is also suggested that instead of calling it the Industrial Revolution, it should be called “The Transition of Industrialism”.
+It is also suggested that instead of calling it the Industrial Revolution, it should be called “The Transition of Industrialismâ€.
 In spite of these objections, the term industrial Revolution is preferred and is in common usage.

 Up to the middle of eighteenth century, European society was mainly agricultural.
-Whatever industries there were, were confined to the “domestic” sphere.
+Whatever industries there were, were confined to the “domestic†sphere.
 There was no machinery or water- power or steam to work those industries."

 There are many unanswered questions this period of human history begs for like, why was the magnificent architecture of that period destroyed?
 Who build those extremely complicated structures and why, all with primitive tools?
 Today, we have modern power tools but less durable building instead.
 See the paradox?
 Why don\'t we know more about this period?
 Another question is how did Industrial Revolution trigger the reset?
 What was the reset?